alethic/seq-operator/README.md

 ## Usage

-This is an example for connecting to and bootstrapping a Seq instance deployed with a SEQ_FIRSTRUN_ADMINPASSWORDHASH setting.
+This is an example for connecting to and bootstrapping an existing Seq instance deployed with a SEQ_FIRSTRUN_ADMINPASSWORDHASH setting.

 ```